 Sledge – a vehicle on runners pulled by horses or dogs for transportation.

-- We used his sledge and horse to transport fire wood for that night.
+- We used a neighbors sledge and horse to transport fire wood for the night in Alaska.

 Tripper – a tourist who is visiting sights of interest.

 - He was a very keen tripper till his last breadth.